-Rabbits are generally quiet animals, especially in the wild where making to much noise might alert would be predators of their whereabouts.
+Rabbits are generally quiet animals, especially in the wild, where making too much noise might alert would-be predators of their whereabouts.

-However, Bunnies do indeed make a number of sounds, and understanding these give pet parents a better understanding of their rabbits mood.
+However, Bunnies do indeed make a number of sounds, and understanding these Rabbit sounds give pet parents a better understanding of their rabbit’s mood.

 Rabbit, Rabbit, Rabbit.
 Understanding Bunny speak